FAQ#

 If the src

-field is omitted, Ruff will default to using the "project root" as the only
+field is omitted, Ruff will default to using the "project root", along with a "src"

 option, in which case, the current working directory is used as the project root.

-In this case, Ruff would only check the top-level directory.
-Instead, we can configure Ruff to
+In this case, Ruff would check the "src"

 If your pyproject.toml